Deep-1507/mediconnect/README.md

 **Isolation**: By installing dependencies separately, we maintain a clear separation between the client-side and server-side codebases.
 This helps in debugging and ensures that changes in one part do not inadvertently affect the other.

 **Microservices Architecture**: This approach aligns with best practices in microservices and modular application design, where different services or modules manage their dependencies independently.

+## Functionalities
+MediConnect provides the following functionalities:

+### User Registration

+**Doctor Registration**: Doctors can register on the platform by providing their details, credentials, and areas of expertise.
+**Patient Registration**: Patients can create accounts by providing their personal details and medical history.

+### Patient Appointment Booking

+Patients can book appointments with registered doctors based on their availability and specialization.

+### Appointment Management

+**Doctor's Acceptance**: Doctors can view and accept or reject appointment requests from patients.
+**Moderator Approval**: A moderator reviews and approves the registration of doctors to ensure that only verified professionals are listed on the platform.

 ### Contributors